 In the chart we see the number of species threatened with extinction across taxonomic groups.
 More than 3,000 fish species are threatened with extinction across the world.

 Where are fish species are threatened with extinction?

-There are a range of environmental pressures that put fish at risk of extinction: overfishing; climate change; changing ocean chemistry; fresh and marine water pollution; among others.
+There is a range of environmental pressures that put fish at risk of extinction: overfishing; climate change; changing ocean chemistry; fresh and marine water pollution; among others.
 The intensity of these pressures varies significantly across the world.

-In the map we see the distribution of threatened fish species across the world.
+In the map, we see the distribution of threatened fish species across the world.

 Wild fish stocks

 IN THIS SECTION

 How are global fish stocks changing?

 A key concern for the sustainability of global patterns of seafood consumption has been the overexploitation of wild fish stocks.
 If the amount of wild fish we catch exceeds the rate at which fish can reproduce and replenish, populations will decline over time.
 Such populations we would call ‘overexploited’.